-- The project is approximately 75% constructed, with all major equipment items on-site and in the process of being connected and made ready for commissioning - The completion of electrical connections and process control works is expected to conclude in early December 2019, at which time testing and pre-commissioning works will commence - Once the generators are commissioned they will be put through a 3-month performance testing phase to verify the operation of the facility, ensure all operational systems work as required and that performance optimisation is achieved - The new biogas power generation facility will enter the operational phase in late February 2020.
+- The project is 100% constructed, with pre-commissioning in progress as at July 2020 - Commissioning commenced in late July 2020 and will continue for approximately 3 months.
+It is anticipated that energisation of the new power station and starting of the biogas generators for commissioning will commence in late August 2020 - Once the generators are commissioned they will be put through a 1-month performance testing phase to verify the operation of the facility, ensure all operational systems work as required and that performance optimisation is achieved - The new biogas power generation facility will enter the operational phase in November 2020.